d-roman-halliday/simplestripper/README.md

 ## V3 Changes

-### V3.1
+### V3.1.0

 1. Made more columns with show/hide buttons.
+2. Changed the iscogs inteagration to use proper API
-2. Extended the discogs integration to get more items including publisher information (Tried to import album art, but they have block the external image links).
+3. Extended the discogs integration to get more items including release year information (Tried to import album art, but they have block the external image links.
+Tried to get publisher informatio but old scrapingmethod broke).
-3. Technical reworking to split out code into classes, e.g. the submitted form data (reusable in form and strip creation).
+4. Technical reworking to split out code into classes, e.g. the submitted form data (reusable in form and strip creation).
-4. Lots of behind the scenes technical changes and tweaks (these should make future enhancements easier).
+5. Lots of behind the scenes technical changes and tweaks (these should make future enhancements easier).
-5. Some little UI tweaks.
+6. Some little UI tweaks.

 ### V3.0.0